Marshalsea: Debtors

 This plan of the second Marshalsea was drawn up in 1842 when it was closed; see clickable version.

 Like the first Marshalsea, the second was notoriously cramped.
 In 1827, 414 out of its 630 debtors were there for debts under £20; 1,890 people in Southwark were imprisoned that year for a total debt of £16,442.
 The debtors' section consisted of a brick barracks, a yard measuring 177 × 56 ft, a kitchen, a public room, and a tap room or snuggery, where debtors could drink as much beer as they wanted, at fivepence a pot in 1815.
 (Note: Neild wrote that the tap room consisted of two rooms, not one as Dickens wrote.)
 Philpotts reports that, by the early 19th century, most debtors spent only months in the prison; on 19 April 1826 it held 105 debtors, 99 of whom had been there for less than six months and the other six for less than a year.

 Prison courtyard, c.
 1897, when the buildings were being let as rooms and shops.
 (Note: Sir Walter Besant: "I think it was in the year 1877 or 1878 or thereabouts that I walked over to see the Marshalsea before it was pulled down.
 I found a long narrow terrace of mean houses—they are still standing: there was a narrow courtyard in front for exercise and air: a high wall separated the prison from the Churchyard: the rooms in the terrace were filled with deep cupboards on either side of the fireplace: these cupboards contained the coals, the cooking utensils, the stores, and the clothes of the occupants.
-My guide ... pointed to certain marks on the floor as, he said, the place where they fastened the staples when they tied down the poor prisoners.")
+My guide [...] pointed to certain marks on the floor as, he said, the place where they fastened the staples when they tied down the poor prisoners.")

-The barracks was less than 10 yards wide and 33 yards long (9 m × 30 m) and was divided into eight houses, each with three floors, containing 56 rooms in all.
+The barracks was less than 10 yard wide and 33 yard long and was divided into eight houses, each with three floors, containing 56 rooms in all.
 Each floor had seven rooms facing the front and seven in the back.
 There were no internal hallways.
 The rooms were accessed directly from the outside via eight narrow wooden staircases, a fire hazard given that the stairs provided the sole exit and the houses were separated only by thin lathe and plaster partitions.